 }

-While inspecting Photon's public metadata (store listing / developer contact), we found a developer email: blacktate114@gmail.com.
-Using that email as a pivot (searching extension metadata and the Chrome extensions database) revealed a third extension: Trenches Agent.
+While reviewing Photon Bot's public listing metadata, we found a developer email address: blacktate114@gmail.com.
+Using that email as a pivot surfaced a third extension: Trenches Agent.

 Trenches Agent Analysis